 How many requests do I receive from folks who wish to add their content to THE Canadian Personal Finance Place?
-This week over ten, and most weeks, at least 5 of them, are asking if they can write a Guest Post.
+This week, over ten, and most weeks, at least 5 of them, are asking if they can write a Guest Post.
+That is the same answer I give most guest post requests: NO!
+Stop the Madness!
 They are all from folks I do not read, nor do I know of them.
 If I ran a corner store, someone I did not know walked in and said, “I’d like to run your store today, can I?”
-I would give the same answer I give most Guest Post requests, NO!
+I would give the

 I have discussed this with other bloggers (and believe me, I am not in the minority on my opinions of the Guest Postgame).
 Some of them now will reply to all Guest Post requests with a form e-mail saying that they charge for guest posts, and they still reserve the right to refuse any content they feel is inappropriate to their site (the charges range from $20 to over $100).
 I like this idea, but I am always afraid someone might take me up on the offer.

-- Do not send e-mails to bloggers you do not know, most will send you to the SPAM box and ignore you.
-You need to have some relationship with the blogger before you approach them about a guest post.
+- Do not send e-mails to bloggers you do not know.
+Most will send you to the SPAM box and ignore you.
+You need to have some relationship with the blogger before approaching them about a guest post.

 - Write good content for a while.
 You might just get noticed that way.

 - Figure out what the site you want to Guest Post thinks.
-As an example sending me an offer of writing a post about how great Pay Day Loan places are is really not going to fly (and you will get a rude response from me).
+As an example, sending me an offer to write a post about how great Pay Day Loan places are will not fly (and you will get a rude response from me).

 - Think of Guest Posts like a Job Hunt, cold calling does not work at all (or incredibly rarely), and you need to build up your network of contacts so people know of you, and will think of you in a good light (not with a “who the heck is this” point of view).